Scalable marginalization of correlated latent variables with applications to learning particle interaction kernels: Scalable marginalization for learning particle interaction kernels from trajectory data

 For demonstration purposes, we consider a simple first-order system.
 In \cite{lu2019nonparametric}, for a system with $n$ interacting particles, the velocity of the $i$th particle at time $t$, $\mathbf v_i(t)=d \mathbf x_i(t)/d t$, is modeled by positions between all particles,

 where $\phi(\cdot)$ is a latent interaction kernel function between particle $i$ and all other particles, with $|| \cdot ||$ being the Euclidean distance, and $\mathbf u_{i,j}(t)=\mathbf x_j(t)-\mathbf x_i(t)$ is a vector of differences between positions of particles $i$ and $j$, for $i,j=1,...,n$.
-Here $\phi(\cdot)$ is a two-body interaction.
-In molecular dynamics simulation, for instance, the derivative of the Lennard-Jones potential is sometimes used to model molecular forces, and the acceleration of molecules can be derived in a second-order system.
+Here $\phi(\cdot)$ is a two-body interaction function.
+In molecular dynamics simulation, for instance, the Lennard-Jones potential can be related to molecular forces and the acceleration of molecules in a second-order system.
 The statistical learning approach can be extended to a second-order system that involves acceleration and external force terms.
 The first-order system as (\ref{equ:interaction}) can be considered as an approximation of the second-order system.
 Furthermore, the interaction between particles is global, as any particle is affected by all other particles.
 Learning global interactions is more computationally challenging than local interactions \cite{sanchez2020learning}, and approximating the global interaction by the local interaction is of interest in future studies.

 One important goal is to efficiently estimate the unobservable interaction functions from the particle trajectory data, without specifying a parametric form.
 This goal is key for estimating the behaviors of dynamic systems in experiments and in observational studies, as the physics law in a new system may be unknown.
 In \cite{feng2021data}, $\phi(\cdot)$ is modeled by a zero-mean Gaussian process with a Mat{\'e}rn covariance: